State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Evaluations

-\subsection{Reproducibility Performance Evaluations between IS-HSMM and \Mod{ILP-HSMM}}
+\subsection{Reproducibility Performance Evaluations between IS-HSMM and ILP-HSMM}

-\Mod{This section presents} the evaluation results of modeling performance, particularly addressing the performance of reproducibility.
-We calculate the performance of reproducibility and compare both IS-HSMM and \Mod{ILP-HSMM}.
-The percentage modeling performance \Mod{indicates how precisely the model generates the original sequence, which is represented as $r$.
-The modeling performance $r$ is calculated as}
+This section presents the evaluation results of modeling performance, particularly addressing the performance of reproducibility.
+We calculate the performance of reproducibility and compare both IS-HSMM and ILP-HSMM.
+The {performance of reproducibility} {signifies} how precisely the model generates the original sequence, which is represented as $r$.
+The $r$ is calculated as

-\Mod{where $\Mod{\vec{o}}_{1:T}$ is the original sequence, $T$ is the time length of the original sequence, and $w_{1:T}$ is the generated sequence using the model parameter $\theta$ which is calculated using the original sequence.} To calculate the equation presented above, we give the sequence length $T$ and generate a sequence which has high likelihood using the forward algorithm with the set of parameters \Mod{$\Lambda$}.
+where $\vec{o}_{1:T}$ {stands for} the original sequence, $T$ {represents} the time length of the original sequence, and $w_{1:T}$ {denotes} the generated sequence using the model parameter $\theta$ which is calculated using the original sequence.
+To calculate the equation presented above, we give the sequence length $T$ and generate a sequence which has high likelihood using the forward algorithm with the set of parameters $\mathrm{\Lambda}$.
 The generated sequence is the estimated sequence.
-Therefore, the performance of reproducibility indicates how precisely the model, i.e., the set of parameters \Mod{$\Lambda$} decided by the training phase, generates the original sequence.
+Therefore, the performance of reproducibility indicates how precisely the model, i.e., the set of parameters $\mathrm{\Lambda}$ decided by the training phase, generates the original sequence.

-First, we evaluate the performance of reproducibility \Mod{when the number of states changes. \Figref{fig:ModelingPerformanceWithNumOfStates03} presents the results of evaluating reproducibility using the HSMM, IS-HSMM and ILP-HSMM.} The $x$-axis represents the number of states, and the $y$-axis represents the performance of reproducibility.
-The number of observed symbols in a sequence $N$ is $N=7$.
+First, we evaluate the performance of reproducibility when the number of states changes. \Figref{fig:ModelingPerformanceWithNumOfStates03} presents the results of evaluating reproducibility using HSMM, IS-HSMM{,} and ILP-HSMM.
+The $x$-axis {shows} the number of states{.
+T}he $y$-axis {shows} the performance of reproducibility.
+The number of observed symbols in sequence $N$ is $N=7$.

-\Mod{Results show that all of the models obtain higher performance of reproducibility when the number of states increases.
+Results show that {the performance of reproducibility of all models rises} {as} the number of states increases.
 The performance results of IS-HSMM and HSMM is mostly the same and IS-HSMM has a bit higher performance than that of HSMM.
-The results of ILP-HSMM show less performance when the number of states is under six, and those show higher performance when the number of states is over six.
-It represents that the number of states is more than the number of observed symbols, ILP-HSMM has higher performance of reproducibility than other models. }
+The results of ILP-HSMM show less performance when {the states are fewer than six}. {They} show higher performance when the number of states is {greater than} six {i.e., the number of observed symbols}.
+It represents that the number of states is more than the number of observed symbols{;} ILP-HSMM has higher performance of reproducibility than other models.